Korean Buddhist sculpture: Bodhisattva images

 Bodhisattvas are beings in the Buddhist pantheon that have attained enlightenment but have opted to stay on the temporal world to help those who have not yet reached nirvana.
 One of the earliest depictions of a bodhisattva in Korean art is the mural painting in the Jangcheon-ri Tomb No. 1 which dates to the late 5th century.
-While most details are hard to see it is very clear that the figures stand atop lotus blossoms and a crucial detail that many early bodhisattva images have are the robes that sweep out from the sides of the figure like fishtails.
+While most details are hard to see it is very clear that the figures stand atop lotus blossoms and a crucial detail that a number of early bodhisattva images have are the robes that sweep out from the sides of the figure like fishtails.
 Bodhisattva images of the 6th century are rarely independent figures.
 Most surviving images are those that were once attached as attendants to a Buddha in a single mandorla triad.
 Occasionally single mandorla triads were made with the bodhisattva as the main figure with two monks as attendants.